crillab/pfactory/experiments/sat.md

-We also provide an apple-to-apple comparison between //FACTORY-GLUCOSE against SYRUP  and PAINLESS-GLUCOSE.
+We also provide an apple-to-apple comparison between pFACTORY-GLUCOSE against SYRUP  and PAINLESS-GLUCOSE.
 The scatter plots show that our solver is generally faster than the two others.
-Particularly, the cumulated solving time for the instances that are solved by all solvers are, respectively, for PAINLESS-GLUCOSE, SYRUP, and //FACTORY-GLUCOSE, 4h47m, 3h29m, and 2h48m for the SAT’15 instances, and, 10h34m, 10h01m, and 7h05m for SAT’18 ones.
-Regarding //FACTORY-GLUCOSE, it is comparable to a gain of 20% (resp.29%) versus SYRUP and 41% (resp.
+Particularly, the cumulated solving time for the instances that are solved by all solvers are, respectively, for PAINLESS-GLUCOSE, SYRUP, and pFACTORY-GLUCOSE, 4h47m, 3h29m, and 2h48m for the SAT’15 instances, and, 10h34m, 10h01m, and 7h05m for SAT’18 ones.
+Regarding pFACTORY-GLUCOSE, it is comparable to a gain of 20% (resp.29%) versus SYRUP and 41% (resp.
 33%) versus PAINLESS-GLUCOSE on the SAT’15 (resp.
 SAT’18) instances.

  ![scatter](scatterplot-sat.png "scatter plot")